Seven wonders of Ukraine

 6. St. Sophia Cathedral

-This 11th century Cathedral houses the world’s largest collection of millennial frescoes (3,000 sq.m.) and mosaics (260 sq.m.).
+This 11th century Cathedral houses the world’s largest collection of millennial frescoes (3,000 sq.m.) and mosaics (260 sq.m.)
+St. Sophia Cathedral is one of UNESCO World Heritage sites in Ukraine.
 Visiting St. Sophia Cathedral is included into Historical Kyiv private walking tour.

 7. Khortitsa Island

 The largest island on the Dnieper River boasts a unique nature and more than a hundred cultural and historical monuments.
 Ukrainian Cossacks, famous fearless warriors, inhabited Khortitsa in the 15th-18th cc.
 The Reserve keeps the atmosphere of those times and the Cossacks’ way of life.